 On June 15, 2023, the FDA approved Columvi™ (glofitamab-gxbm) for the treatment of adult patients with relapsed or refractory (R/R) diffuse large B-cell lymphoma (DLBCL) not otherwise specified or large B-cell lymphoma (LBCL) arising from follicular lymphoma, after two or more lines of systemic therapy.

-Our scientists are developing T-cell engaging bispecific antibodies to treat certain blood cancers.
+Learn how our scientists develop T-cell engaging bispecific antibodies to treat certain types of blood disorders.

 T-cell engaging bispecific antibodies might address the challenges facing people with blood cancer.

 What is the most important information I should know about COLUMVI?

 COLUMVI can cause Cytokine Release Syndrome (CRS), a serious side effect that is common during treatment with COLUMVI, and can also be serious and lead to death.

 Call your healthcare provider or get emergency medical help right away if you develop any signs or symptoms of CRS, including:

 Due to the risk of CRS, you will receive COLUMVI on a “step-up dosing schedule”.